coatespeter/craft-it-pp5/README.md

 ## Post and Comment Relationship Diagram

 - Below is a relationship model for the custom models in the interactions app.
-The FAQ model, the T model, and the Testimonial model.
+The FAQ model, the Contact model, and the Testimonial model.

 ![FAQ model](media/faqmodel.png)